The Poisson Compound Decision Problem Revisited: Simulations

 Finally we investigate a configuration with only $n=30$ observations spread over a larger interval.
 The $\lambda_i$ are evenly spread between 0 and 20.
 For this configuration there is a slight advantage of the modified normal procedure.
-In order to demonstrate the discontinuity of $\Delta_h$ mentioned in Remark 1, we approximated the the risk of $\Delta_h$ for $h=0.01$, based on 1000 simulations.
-The approximated risk is {\bf 244}, compared to 867, for $h=0$, this is also the minimal approximated risk from the values of $h$ that we tried in Table \ref{Table5}.
-Note, that 867, the average simulated loss that corresponds to $h=0$, is much larger than the risk of the naive procedure which estimate $\lambda_i$ by $Y_i$; the risk of the later is the sum of the variances which equals $10 \times 30=300$.
+In order to demonstrate the discontinuity of $\Delta_h$ mentioned in Remark 1, we approximated the risk of $\Delta_h$ for $h=0.01$, based on 1000 simulations.
+The approximated risk is 244, compared to 867, for $h=0$, this is also the minimal approximated risk from the values of $h$ that we tried in Table \ref{Table5}.

-{\bf Remark on sparsity:} Our procedure is less efficient in situations with extreme "sparsity".
-Here by "sparsity" we mean that the vast majority of the values of $\lambda_i$ are equal to a certain known value $\lambda_0$ and very few others are very different from $\lambda_0$.
-In such a cases thresholding procedures might perform better, i.e., "round" to $\lambda_0$ the estimators of $\lambda_i$ for $Y_i$ which are not too far from $\lambda_0$.
+Finally, the standard error of the estimated risk in the range of smoothing parameters $h$, is about 3 in Experiment 1, about 1 in experiments 2-4, and about 2.5 in Experiment 5.